 In the world of competitive MOBA titles, Dota 2 can be considered the all-time king.
 There’s stiff competition in the form of League of Legends, but there are many who’ll claim that Dota 2 is the undisputed MOBA champion.
 Since 2013, Dota 2 has been an enormously popular title, having initially spawned as a simple mod for Warcraft III: Reign of Chaos.
-It’s a storied legacy and for many years, fans have adored the platform.
-But, we’re here to now ask a very important question: is Dota 2 dying?
+It’s a storied legacy, and fans have adored the platform for many years.
+But we’re here to ask a very important question now: is Dota 2 dying?

 Where competitive gaming is concerned, one thing remains almost axiomatic: games have lifecycles.
 There isn’t one game around today that has remained unchanged since it launched, and in most cases, popular titles receive sequels, spin-offs, or follow-up releases.
 The first iteration of Dota – Defense of the Ancients – launched way back in 2003, and after ten years, it was replaced by Dota 2.
 However, there are no signs that Dota 2 is going to be replaced in a similar fashion – but does that give credence to the claim that Dota 2 is dying?

 What’s the state of Dota 2 in 2023?

 Now, let’s not focus on, “Why Dota 2 is dying,” but instead, let’s cast a less judgmental line and ask, “Is Dota 2 dying?”